sensu/sensu-go/CONTRIBUTING.md

 1. Push your feature branch (`git push origin my-new-feature`)
 1. Create a Pull Request as appropriate based on the issue discussion

+Sensu is and always will be open source, and we continue to highly value community contribution.
+The packages we’re releasing for new versions are from our Enterprise repo; Sensu Go is the upstream for Sensu Enterprise (as they’d say in the Go community: Sensu Go is vendored into the Sensu Enterprise Go repo).
+We encourage you to download new versions, as the functionality will be identical to what you find in the public repo, and access to the enterprise-only features can be unlocked with a license key.
+Because these releases are in our Enterprise repo, there may be times that you don’t see the actual work being done on an issue you open, but that doesn’t mean we’re not working on it!
+Our team is committed to updating progress on open issues in the sensu-go repo, even if that work is being done in our Enterprise repo.

 ## DCO

 To make a good faith effort to ensure the criteria of the MIT License